 As we mentioned previously, we would also use this time to check that your venue and suppliers have later dates available so that you have a plan b in place.
 Remember, you can enquire about postponing without changing your date or losing anything and having a contingency might just help keep stress at bay.

-If your wedding is in the next few weeks, we recommend making a decision as soon as possible.
+If your wedding is in the next two months, we recommend making a decision as soon as possible.
 Guests may need to cancel accommodation or travel plans and the more notice they have, the better.
 If you do decide to cancel, phone your insurers as soon as you can to double check that you’re covered.
 Failing that, contact your venue and suppliers to try and negotiate a postponement.

 10. Is going ahead with the wedding going to put my guests in danger?
 What if we have old people attending?